web3bio/web3bio/README.md

 ## Can I remove my data?

-No yet.
+Not yet.
 Next.ID is indexing identity data from public verifiable connections and on-chain records.
 Revalidating data support is on the roadmap.

 ## Mobile App?